 · Reservations are required and can be made at www.recreation.gov, or by calling 1-877-444-6777.
 First come first serve camping is not permitted and camping payment cannot be made on site.

-· Campfires—Firewood collecting is prohibited.
+· Campfires—Firewood collecting is prohibited, bring your own firewood.
 Campfires are permitted in designated fire rings only.
 Do not leave fire unattended.
 Extinguish fire completely before leaving.

-· Vehicles—Vechicles over 11 ft 9 inches cannot acees campground.
+· Vehicles—Vechicles over 11 ft 9 inches cannot access campground.
 Park only in designated parking areas with four wheels on pavement.
 Any vehicle that impedes traffic is subject to citation or towing.
 Parking in campsites for day use is prohibited.
-Overnight backcountry visitors not staying at a campsite must park at the White Reef Trailhead.

 · Day Use—The picnic areas close at sunset.